 With Christmas work parties just around the corner, employment lawyers at Hegarty Solicitors are warning employers that they are still liable for bad behaviour by their staff at Christmas parties.

-Martin Bloom, Partner and Head of Employment Law at Hegarty Solicitors explained, “Many employers do not realise that they can still be liable if the party takes place out of hours or in a hired venue.
+Katie Bowen Nicholas, Employment Law Solicitor at Hegarty Solicitors explained, “Many employers do not realise that they can still be liable if the party takes place out of hours or in a hired venue.
 Generally if a company has organised a party, then they can be liable for any bad behaviour of the staff at the party.”

 Recent cases have highlighted the difficulty in identifying the boundaries of liability when considering incidents occurring during work related social events.